 London administrators, like those in other medieval towns, often compiled miscellanies containing copies or records (such as charters, customs, ordinances, and court decisions) that they considered important for remembering and defending the privileges of the town.
-As the largest city in Britain, London had a particularly large number of these miscellanies.
+As the capital city in Britain, London had a particularly large number of these miscellanies.
 Especially important were the custumals, which recorded the customs and traditions regarding tolls, trading regulations, the privileges of freemen or burgesses, court procedures, inheritance, and many other aspects of London civic life.
-A helpful assessment of these compilations as a genre (and from a literary point of view) is: Arthur Bahr, Fragments and Assemblages: Forming Compilations of Medieval London (Chicago, 2013).
+For an assessment of these compilations as a genre (and from a literary point of view), see: Arthur Bahr, Fragments and Assemblages: Forming Compilations of Medieval London (Chicago, 2013).